-We have audited the special purpose financial statements of each major fund and the aggregate remaining fund information of the Nassau County, Florida, Sheriff (the Sheriff) as of and for the fiscal year ended September 30, 2011, and have issued our report thereon dated February 28, 2012, which was modified to refer to a basis of accounting required for compliance with state filing requirements, and for other reasons.
+We have audited the special purpose financial statements of each major fund and the aggregate remaining fund information of the Nassau County, Florida, Sheriff (the Sheriff), as of and for the fiscal year ended September 30, 2012, and have issued our report thereon dated January 4, 2013, which was modified to refer to a basis of accounting required for compliance with state filing requirements, and for other reasons.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our independent auditors' report on internal control over financial reporting and compliance and other matters.
-Disclosures in that report, which is dated February 28, 2012, should be considered in conjunction with this management letter.
+We have issued our independent auditors' report on internal control over financial reporting and compliance and other matters based on an audit of the financial statements performed in accordance with Government Auditing Standards.
+Disclosures in that report, which is dated January 4, 2013, should be considered in conjunction with this management letter.